-1. Third-party Contract and Legal Recognition of Rights
+1. Third-Party Contract and Legal Recognition of Rights

 Third party rights may arise when contracts are structured to benefit a non party directly.
 Third-party Contract analysis distinguishes between intended beneficiaries with enforceable rights and incidental beneficiaries without standing.
 Ambiguous language increases the risk that courts recognize unintended beneficiaries.